 More Than Words

 The examples above are proof that excerpts don’t have to be boring.
-In fact, they can become an asset in both UX and your overall design.
-With a bit of creative thinking, we can add some extra layers of interactivity and tempt users to keep on clicking.
+They can become an asset in both UX and your overall design.
+With a bit of creative thinking, you can add some extra layers of interactivity and tempt users to keep on clicking.